 This discussion about early financial freedom is a brief synopsis of many of the points discussed in Set for Life.
 The book goes into far greater detail on the specifics of cutting back on your expenses, house-hacking, earning more income and setting yourself up for professional success, and of course, the acquisition and management of investments and real assets that expedite financial freedom.

 I hope that Set for Life helps you to build out your financial runway rapidly and allow you to pursue opportunities and early financial freedom as efficiently as possible.
-Order Set for Life now on Amazon and Barnes and Noble.
+Order Set for Life now on Amazon, Bookshop, and Barnes and Noble.